mesosphere/dcos-docs-site/pages/1.11/installing/index.md

 This section describes an overview of the installation methods.
 Use the following installation methods based on your requirements.

 ## Development
 You can run a cluster on your laptop using the local installation method.

-### Local Installation
-The local installation method is for first-time users or developers intending to build services or modify DC/OS.
+This method is for first-time users or developers intending to build services or modify DC/OS.
 The Vagrant installer provides a quick, free way to deploy a virtual cluster on a single machine.

 ## Evaluation